Many of you have asked me to publish my novel TABLE 41 in physical form. It is now available:

 You ask the clerk for a Vanilla Bean Crème Frappuchino.

 Behind you, there is someone.
-Behind you a dumpy woman is groping toward the counter, bellowing and barking.
+Behind you, a dumpy woman is groping for the counter, bellowing and barking.
 She is wearing pink slippers and a pink jumpsuit.
 She claws the air with her hands as if she were clawing her way through ectoplasmic coils.

 She yells at no one in particular:

 —Can I have some sugar?
 No more sugar!

 The clerk looks at you.

 The clerk conspiratorially fingers a table in the seating area and intones sotto voce: